ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. False input: An input that is valid, but incorrect.
 For example, if the data being gathered is whether or not users have clicked on a particular button, a client could report clicks when none occurred.
-1. Input: The original data emitted by a client, before any encryption or secret sharing scheme is applied.
-This may include multiple measurements.
+1. Input: The measurement (or measurements) emitted by a client, before any encryption or secret sharing scheme is applied.
 1. Input share: one of the shares output by feeding an input into a secret sharing scheme.
 Each share is to be transmitted to one of the participating aggregators.